Tincture of iodine: Usage

 As both USP solutions contain elemental iodine, which is moderately toxic when ingested in amounts larger than those required to disinfect water, tincture of iodine is sold labelled “for external use only,” and used primarily as a disinfectant.

 Tincture of iodine is often found in emergency survival kits, used both to disinfect wounds and to sanitize surface water for drinking.
 When an alcohol solution is not desirable for this purpose, the alcohol-free Lugol's iodine, an aqueous solution of iodine in potassium iodide solution, or else povidone-iodine (brand names Wokadine, Betadine), a PVPI solution, can be used.

 Small amounts may be added to suspect drinking water as a disinfectant (typically 5 mg free iodine per liter, or 5 drops of 2% tincture).
 Though this treatment is effective against bacteria and viruses, it does not protect against protozoan parasites such as Cryptosporidium and Giardia.

-Iodine solution is used to sanitize the surface of fruit and vegetables for bacteria and viruses.
+Iodine solution is used to sanitize the surface of fruit and vegetables from bacteria and viruses.
 The common concentration for sanitization is 25 ppm iodophor for 1 minute.
 However, the effectiveness depends on whether the solution penetrates into rifts, and whether dirt is effectively removed at first.
 The oocytes of protozoan parasites will not be killed, and it is also doubtful that bacterial spores will be killed.
 Iodine solutions should not be considered able to sanitize or disinfect salad, fruit or vegetables that are contaminated with feces.